Interested in a career or degree in healthcare? Here’s our list of the best paying jobs in the healthcare industry.

 The median pay for a physical therapist is $87,930 a year.
 This averages out to $42.27 an hour.

-A physical therapist works to improve a patient’s ability to move.
-If there are issues with pain, the physical therapist will help the patient manage it.
-Physical therapists generally work with patients in rehabilitation facilities.
+A physical therapist (PT) works to improve a patient’s ability to move.
+If there are issues with pain, the PT will help the patient manage it.
+PTs generally work with patients in rehabilitation facilities.
 They also help people diagnosed with chronic illnesses or injuries.

 The physical therapist’s patients are people of all ages.
 They may have functional issues related to injuries to their backs or necks.
 Many other people require the services of a physical therapist, and they include people suffering from arthritis, strains, sprains or amputations.
 They may also treat those with fractures, neurological disorders, and sports or work injuries.
 Patients with cerebral palsy or stroke may also need to see a physical therapist.

-A physical therapist is trained in reading notes from surgeons, doctors and other healthcare workers.
-They review their patients’ medical histories and diagnose their patients’ abilities to move by observation, but they may also use other methods.
+A PT is trained in reading notes from surgeons, doctors and other healthcare workers.
+They review their patients’ medical histories and diagnose their patients’ abilities to move by observation, but they may also use other physical therapy methods.

-After they have assessed their patients’ conditions, they can formulate a treatment plan that lists the goals and the outcomes that physical therapists hope to accomplish.
+After they have assessed their patients’ conditions, they can formulate a physical therapy treatment plan that lists the goals and the outcomes that physical therapists hope to accomplish.

 Physical therapists give their patients exercises and equipment that is meant to ease their pain.
 They also use hands-on therapy that increases the patient’s ability to move and prevents the possibility of additional injury or pain.